Vipitis/shadertoys-dataset/README.md

 ```shell
 $>python annotate.py
 ```
 this flattens the nested renderpasses into a single dict and adds relevant information like licenses.
+It can take nearly 3 hours (improvements to come soon).

 ### Upload (missing)
 scripts to build train/test split and upload them to Huggingface aren't written yet.